Wilhelm Simon

-Wilhelm Simon (23 April 1900 – 27 September 1971) was a German SS-Hauptscharführer.
-During World War II he held administrative posts at the concentration camps of Buchenwald and Mittelbau-Dora.
+Wilhelm Simon (23 April 1900 – 27 September 1971) was a German SS-Hauptscharführer and concentration camp functionary.
+During World War II he held various administrative posts at Buchenwald and Mittelbau-Dora.
 He was convicted of war crimes by the United States in 1947.

 Biography

 Wilhelm Simon was born in the city of Wuppertal in the Ruhr district of Germany on 23 April 1900.
 Between 1919 and 1935 he was employed as a clerk in a textile mill.
 Simon became a member of both the Nazi Party and the Schutzstaffel (SS) in August 1932 and served as head of the Accounting Department for the Medical Association of the Rhineland from 1935 to 1939.
 Following the outbreak of World War II he was assigned to the district branch of the Reich Ministry of Food and Agriculture in Wuppertal.

 In January 1941 Simon was placed on active duty by the SS and assigned to the SS-Totenkopfverbände.
 He was subsequently posted to the Buchenwald concentration camp as a member of its guard battalion.
 Simon rose in the camp administration and was promoted to the position of Assistant Labor Allocation Manager for Buchenwald in the summer of 1942.
 In this capacity, Simon both organized and directly supervised the provision of camp inmates as slave-laborers for various industries vital to the German war economy.